 Here are ten popular palm plants that would brighten up your home:

 1. Chinese Fan Palm (Livistona Chinensis)

-This is a lovely emerald green plant that has its leave in the shape of a fan.
+This is a lovely emerald-green plant with leaves in the shape of a fan.

 Having this palm as a houseplant in the living room would add liveliness and color to your interior decor.